Self-Refining Language Model Anonymizers via Adversarial Distillation: Introduction

 \section{Introduction}

-Recent advances in large language models (LLMs) have significantly enhanced their capabilities~\citep{achiam2023gpt,team2025gemma}, particularly in reasoning~\citep{guo2025deepseek}, leading to widespread adoption across domains such as conversational agents, healthcare, and finance~\citep{achiam2023gpt,goyal2024healai,lee2025large}, where models often process sensitive personal information.
-While early privacy concerns centered on memorization and data leakage~\citep{carlini2022quantifying}, recent work shows that LLMs can infer private attributes like location, identity, or demographics from subtle semantic cues in seemingly innocuous text~\citep{staab2023beyond}.
-With sufficiently capable LLMs, such inferences can be surprisingly accurate and often go undetected by users, who continue to share content unaware of the privacy risks.
-Traditional anonymization methods, such as those based on named entity recognition or pattern matching, focus on surface-level identifiers and often miss the context-dependent semantics that LLMs can exploit~\citep{xin2024a}.
+Recent advances in large language models (LLMs) have substantially expanded their capabilities~\citep{achiam2023gpt,team2025gemma,guo2025deepseek}, leading to widespread adoption across domains such as conversational agents, healthcare, and finance~\citep{achiam2023gpt,goyal2024healai,lee2025large}, where models often process sensitive personal information.
+Early privacy concerns primarily focused on memorization and data leakage~\citep{carlini2022quantifying}, but recent studies show that LLMs can infer private attributes, such as location, identity, or demographics, from subtle semantic cues in seemingly innocuous text~\citep{staab2023beyond}.
+With sufficiently capable models, such inferences can be surprisingly accurate and often go undetected by users, who continue to share content unaware of the privacy risks.
+Traditional anonymization methods, such as those based on named entity recognition or pattern matching, target surface-level identifiers and frequently overlook the context-dependent semantics that LLMs can exploit~\citep{xin2024a}.
 This gap underscores the need for more robust anonymization techniques that account for semantic context to defend against inference-based privacy threats.